Find available domains

 Adjective:

-3: lightly-armed, light-armed, light of the military or industry; using (or being) relatively small or light arms or equipment; "light infantry"; "light cavalry"; "light industry"; "light weapons"
+3: light-armed, lightly-armed, light of the military or industry; using (or being) relatively small or light arms or equipment; "light infantry"; "light cavalry"; "light industry"; "light weapons"

 4: light not great in degree or quantity or number; "a light sentence"; "a light accent"; "casualties were light"; "light snow was falling"; "light misty rain"; "light smoke from the chimney"

-7: unstressed, light, weak, unaccented used of vowels or syllables; pronounced with little or no stress; "a syllable that ends in a short vowel is a light syllable"; "a weak stress on the second syllable"
+7: light, weak, unstressed, unaccented used of vowels or syllables; pronounced with little or no stress; "a syllable that ends in a short vowel is a light syllable"; "a weak stress on the second syllable"

 9: sandy, light, friable, loose (used of soil) loose and large-grained in consistency; "light sandy soil"